folium-app/Tomato/README.md

 # Tomato
-Tomato is the Game Boy (Colour) emulation core used in Folium
+Tomato is the Game Boy Advance emulation core used in Folium